-It’s a common misconception that filing for bankruptcy is essentially the same as going out of business, but bankruptcy is actually — more often than not — a way to stay open.
+One common misconception is that filing for bankruptcy is the same as going out of business.
+In truth, bankruptcy is often a way to stay open.

-When a company files for Chapter 11 bankruptcy, it is essentially admitting that it’s currently shouldering more debt than it could realistically hope to pay off in the course of its normal business operations.
-However, a Chapter 11 filing means that same company also believes that it could operate profitably again should it be able to reach an acceptable compromise with the people holding its debt.
-The company will want those holding the debt to take less than full value, but still most likely more, ultimately, than it would receive if the company just shuttered.
-This is in stark contrast to a Chapter 7 bankruptcy filing, wherein a company simply opts to close its doors and sell off all of its remaining assets.
+Chapter 11 bankruptcy usually occurs when a company is shouldering more debt than it can pay off in the course of normal business operations.
+In many cases, that same company believes it can operate profitably again once it gets its debt load under control.
+This is in stark contrast to a Chapter 7 bankruptcy filing, when the company simply opts to close its doors and sell off all of its remaining assets.

 …But It’s Usually the End for Your Shares

-Unfortunately, this process usually comes at the cost of your investment, more often than not.
-As a shareholder, you’re essentially a part owner of the company and, unfortunately, that means you’re also on the hook for the company’s debt.
+Unfortunately, bankruptcy usually comes at the cost of your investment.
+As a shareholder, you’re essentially a part owner of the company, meaning you’re also on the hook for the company’s debt.

-When a company files for bankruptcy, it hands over all decision-making to the bankruptcy court until the company and its creditors can arrive at an acceptable settlement.
-The court, in turn, sets out to prioritize the debts to determine who gets paid in what order.
-Secured creditors come first, followed by unsecured creditors, and existing shareholders bring up the rear.
+If a company you invest in files for bankruptcy, it hands over all decision-making to the bankruptcy court until the company and its creditors can arrive at an acceptable settlement.
+The court, in turn, prioritizes the debts to determine who gets paid in what order.
+Secured creditors come first, followed by unsecured creditors.
+Existing shareholders bring up the rear.

-As a shareholder, there could, hypothetically, still be some actual value left over for you when the process is completed.
-But if a company could pay off all of its debts and still have something substantial left for shareholders, why would it be going into bankruptcy in the first place?
-That’s why it’s probably safe to assume that — even if you do get something for your shares in the end — it’s not likely to be much.
+As a shareholder, there could still be some actual value left over for you when the process is completed.
+Just don’t expect the same value you had when you bought the stock.
+If a company could pay off all of its debts and still have something substantial left for shareholders, why would it be going into bankruptcy in the first place?
+Even if you do get something for your shares in the end, it’s not likely to be much.

 Trading a Bankrupt Company’s Stock

-Although your shares will probably prove worthless, that’s not always completely clear from the outset.
-In the meantime, shares can still be traded if you can find a willing buyer.
-Although a bankrupt company will almost certainly have its shares delisted by the Nasdaq composite or the New York Stock Exchange, the shares might still trade on the over-the-counter markets.
-In this case, shares of a company that has entered bankruptcy will have a “Q” as the final letter in their ticker to indicate their status.
+Although your shares might prove worthless following a bankruptcy, that’s not always the case.
+A bankrupt company will almost certainly have its shares delisted by the Nasdaq or the NYSE, but the shares might still trade on over-the-counter markets.
+In this case, shares of a company that has entered bankruptcy will have a “Q” as the final letter in its ticker.

-Meanwhile, there might be new shares of the stock issued without being authorized by the company.
-These are usually used to compensate creditors for money they loaned the company but won’t be getting back.
-Those shares will have a ticker symbol that ends with a “V” to indicate that they’re shares involved in bankruptcy and exist “as issued.”
+New shares of the stock might also be issued without being authorized by the company.
+These are usually used to compensate creditors who loaned the company money but won’t be getting it back.
+Those shares will have a ticker symbol that ends with a “V” to indicate that they are shares involved in bankruptcy and exist “as issued.”

-But why would anyone buy stock in a company that’s bankrupt?
-Turns out, there is a small cadre of speculators who specialize in buying and selling shares of companies in bankruptcy — an incredibly risky and unlikely but potentially lucrative practice.
+Why would anyone buy stock in a company that’s bankrupt?
+Turns out, there is a small cadre of speculators who specialize in buying and selling shares of companies in bankruptcy — a risky but potentially lucrative practice.